-- When applying for Advanced Standing, you are advised not to drop courses until approval has been granted by Sheridan.
+- When applying for Advanced Standing, you're advised not to drop courses until approval has been granted by Sheridan.

-- If you have been granted Advanced Standing after the fifth day of term, you will not be able to add a new course to your timetable to replace that course.
+- If you're granted Advanced Standing after the fifth day of the semester, you won't be able to add a new course to your timetable to replace that course.

 For more information on credit transfer, see the frequently asked questions for pathways and transfer students.